 Another Saturday later and we had another (now defunct) website up.
-This time for the fictional Sonic Tempo festival at a fictional wine estate in South Africa.
+This time for the fictional festival (Sonic Tempo) at a fictional wine estate (Boggy Brooks) in South Africa.

-While I was at it, I decided to fire up Photoshop and create a large promotional poster for the event, coming up with some real and fictional band names like F*ck The Suburbs, Ash, Smack Attack, Hotasha and Rubix Qube, all names I made up with friends.
+While I was at it, I decided to fire up Photoshop and create a large promotional poster for the event, coming up with some real and fictional band names like F*ck The Suburbs, Ash, Smack Attack, Hotasha and Rubix Qube, mostly names I made up with friends.
 I had it professionally printed, mounted on a street pole and took a photo to be included in our application.
 Here’s the final product:

 All images, links, writeups and forms were professionally filled out, compressed and sent off to the organisers.
 Three weeks later, we got our reply.

 The next few weeks we listened to and mixed a lot of LCD Soundsystem to come up with the perfect setlist.
-We had a 50-minute slot (and to put the icing on the cake, we explained that for scheduling reasons we could only perform on the final night after 7pm, so we got an incredible time slot on the DJ stage; avoiding the risk of playing the 11am slot on the opening day of the festival).
+We had a 50-minute slot (and to put the icing on the cake, we explained that for scheduling reasons we could only perform on the final night after 7pm, so we got an incredible time slot on the DJ stage; avoiding the risk of playing the 11am slot on the opening day of the festival before any has arrived).